 Azure AD Basic comes with every Office 365 subscription and is the default SKU for all your users.
 Azure AD P1 provides additional reporting into identity breaches, but the responsibility is on you to audit and respond to these reports.
-The key benefits to Azure AD P2 that I think are invaluable to every organization are risk-based conditional access and Azure AD Identity Protection.
+The key benefits to Azure AD P2 are risk-based conditional access and Azure AD Identity Protection.

-With the exponential increase of phishing and password spray attacks over the past year, your security responses must be automated to keep up with the sophistication of modern cyberattacks, which requires AAD P2.
+With the exponential increase of phishing and password spray attacks over the past year, you must automate security responses to keep up with the sophistication of modern cyberattacks, which requires AAD P2.

-For a full feature comparison of Azure Active Directory, refer to the chart below or this link for the most recent feature list:
+For a full feature comparison of Azure Active Directory, refer to the chart below.
+(Or follow this link for the most recent feature list)

 Threat Prevention with Azure AD: Enabling AAD Identity Protection

-This one feature allows me to feel comfortable going to sleep at night—especially if I’m camping in Yosemite with no cellular service.
+This one feature allows me to feel comfortable going to sleep at night.
 Azure AD Identity Protection is available in the Azure Marketplace and uses machine learning along with artificial intelligence to review log data from your entire organization.
-Both Azure AD and on-premises AD environments are continuously monitored to create risk profiles for your users and automate security responses.
-Risk data from Windows Defender Advanced Threat Protection can also be used in determining risk profiles.
+Continuous monitoring of both Azure AD and on-premises AD environments creates risk profiles for your users to automate security responses.
+Risk data from Windows Defender Advanced Threat Protection also contributes to determining device risk profiles.

 By default, I always enable accounts with a High-Risk to force a password change:

 A high-risk typically indicates that the account is breached.
-One example is if Microsoft detects that the user’s credentials are published in clear text on the dark web.
+One example is if Microsoft detects that the user’s credentials in clear text on the dark web.

 For medium-level risks, I typically require an MFA challenge:

 But I review the estimated impact before enforcing the policy.
-If there is a large potential impact, I may consider creating a conditional access policy instead to allow for a more targeted response depending on the user activity.
+If there is a large potential impact, I may consider creating a conditional access policy instead.
+This allows for a more targeted response depending on the user activity.